arut/nginx-python-module/README.rst

     # dynamic module
     $ ./configure --add-dynamic-module=/path/to/nginx-python-module

-    # sync-only version (no blocking operation substitution)
+    # sync-only version (no blocking operations substitution)
     $ ./configure --add-module=/path/to/nginx-python-module
                   --with-cc-opt=-DNGX_PYTHON_SYNC=1

-    # a specific Python installation can be used
+    # a specific Python installation can be used by exporting
-    # by exporting the path to python-config
+    # the path to python-config prior to configuring
     $ export PYTHON_CONFIG=/path/to/python-config